aws-powertools/powertools-lambda-python/docs/tutorial.md

 ---
-title: QuickStart
+title: Tutorial
 description: Powertools introduction
 ---

-This quickstart progressively introduces Lambda Powertools core utilities by using one feature at a time.
+This tutorial progressively introduces Lambda Powertools core utilities by using one feature at a time.

 ## Requirements